apimash/StarterKits/APIMASH_Edmunds_StarterKit_Phone/readme.md

 Edmunds provides these 4 API collections:

- - [Editorial API][10]
+ - [Editorial API][11]
- - [Vehicle API][11]
+ - [Vehicle API][12]
- - [Inventory API][12] - available to Edmunds Partners
+ - [Inventory API][13] - available to Edmunds Partners
- - [Dealer API][13]
+ - [Dealer API][14]

 The Edmunds Starter Kit uses the following API's in the Vehicle API collection:

- - [Make Repository][14] - The Make repository provides information according to the Make of a vehicle
+ - [Make Repository][15] - The Make repository provides information according to the Make of a vehicle
- - [Model Year Repository][15] - The Model Year repository is the root entity of the Edmunds data repository.
+ - [Model Year Repository][16] - The Model Year repository is the root entity of the Edmunds data repository.
 All vehicles data is organized according to Model Year
- - [Photo Repository][16] - The Photo Repository provides links that resolve back to photo media on the Edmunds Media Server
+ - [Photo Repository][17] - The Photo Repository provides links that resolve back to photo media on the Edmunds Media Server

-The Starter Kit starts by calling the ***findmakesbymodelyear*** method of the Make Repository API to retrieve a list of makes and models by a particular year. [*See Line 57 in the *MainPage.Xaml.cs* file*].
+The Starter Kit begins by calling the ***findmakesbymodelyear*** method of the Make Repository API to retrieve a list of makes and models by a particular year.

-Next It then invokes the Model Year Repository API ***foryearmakemodel*** method to get the Model Spec data which contains a StylerId. [*See line 88 in the *MainPage.Xaml.cs* file*]
+When the user chooses a make and a model, it then invokes the Model Year Repository API ***foryearmakemodel*** method to get the Model Spec data which contains a StylerId.

-The StyleId is used as input to the third call, the Vehicle Photo Repository ***findphotosbystyleid*** method that is used to get a list of vehicle images. [*See line 142 of the *MainPage.Xaml.cs* file*.]
+The StyleId is used as input to the third call, the Vehicle Photo Repository ***findphotosbystyleid*** method that is used to get a list of vehicle images.

-You can customize the initial call to the Make Repository method by commenting out line 61 and uncommenting line 62 in *MainPage.Xaml.cs* to invoke the ***findall*** method.

 To experiment further you can look at the additional capabilities of the Make and Model/Year Repository API's.